By appointment only, the Register of Deeds office is accepting passport applications. Please call 231-256-9682 if you wish to make an appointment.

 PLEASE TAKE NOTE: The only form of payment the Department of State will accept for processing passports is a check.
 Please be sure to bring your checkbook with you.
 You will need to have one check per application.
 Children age 16 and over may submit a parents check with their application.

-Passport Applications will be accepted during the hours of Monday-Friday, 9-4, unless prior arrangements are made in advance.
+Passport Applications will be accepted by appointment during the hours of Monday-Friday, 9-4, unless prior arrangements are made in advance.

 Remember - applying with your County Register of Deeds ensures the processing fee stays in the County.